-Sarah Longley is one of Europe’s foremost painters.
+Sarah Longley is one of Europe’s foremost artists.
 She trained at Edinburgh College of Art, where she graduated with First Class Honours in Drawing and Painting.
 She is an Associate Academician of the Royal Ulster Academy.

-Sarah also engages in a great deal of work keeping alive the creative spark that’s in all children, through running art classes and workshops in the Western Highlands.
+Sarah also engages in a great deal of work keeping alive the creative spark in all children, through running art classes and workshops in the Western Highlands.

 Poems and Pictures

 I remember when my father asked me to do a drawing for our very first Christmas card together.
 I must have been five or six years old, around the same age as my younger daughter Amelia.
 I was sitting at the big dining-room table and he gave me a black ball-point pen and showed me a picture of lapwings: the poem was ‘The Lapwing’s Egg’.
 I did the drawing very quickly (they take me a bit longer now) and it’s still one of my favourites.
 I can’t see a flock of lapwings without hearing his beautiful line from that poem: ‘The dappled flight of lapwings’.
 Since then, our Christmas card collaboration has been a much-loved yearly tradition which I hugely enjoy: a chance for me to connect with my father’s poetry in a deep way.